jaegertracing/helm-charts/README.md

 $ helm repo add jaegertracing https://jaegertracing.github.io/helm-charts
 ```

-You can then run `helm search jaegertracing` to see the charts.
+You can then run `helm search repo jaegertracing` to see the charts.

 ## Contributing